 It is for this reason that depreciation is not usually presented in discussions of DOCs.
 However, the benefits of depreciation as an aircraft financial management tool merit close examination.
 The values of long-term assets like aircraft are greatest when they are acquired and will likely decline over their useful economic life.

-Depreciation accounts for this in 2 different ways – one offering tax relief and the other affecting aircraft residual value, albeit in ways which differ according to tax jurisdictions.
+Depreciation accounts for this in 2 different ways – one offering tax relief and the other affecting aircraft residual value, albeit in ways that differ according to tax jurisdictions.
+And only a person well versed with taxation and law or one of those reputed Tax Accountants Perth, or elsewhere, can better assist with these differing laws.

 Tax depreciation.
 Aircraft owned and operated by businesses under qualifying conditions are often depreciable for US income tax purposes under the Modified Accelerated Cost Recovery System (MACRS), shown in Table 1.